Manpreet Dhillon (She/Her)

 “I come from a land of highly diverse culture.
 It has always been a learning environment that has helped me open up to different cultural values at a young age.
 This learning process helps me understand and connect with individuals better.
 The more I educate myself, the more understanding I am.
-Veza’s primary motive for being a platform for the EDI environment is what I was gravitated towards.
+Veza’s primary motive for being a platform for the IDEA-B environment is what I was gravitated towards.
 I have always sought to be in an environment where I can learn and understand how organizations and communities work to provide an inclusive environment.”

 Barinder S. Bhullar (He/His)